czbiohub-sf/cerebra/README.md

 --------
 ### `germline-filter`

+Variant calling is often applied to the study of cancer.
-If the research project is centered around a "tumor/pathogenic vs control" question, then `germline-filter` is the proper starting point.
+If the research project is centered around a “tumor vs. normal” question, then germline-filter is the proper starting point.
-This module removes germline variants that are common between the control and the experimental tissue so as to not bias the results by including non-pathogenic variants.
+This module removes germline variants that are common between tumor and normal samples, and thus excludes variants unlikely to be pathogenic for the cancer under study.
-The user provides a very simple metadata file that indicates which experimental samples correspond to which control samples.
+The user provides a very simple metadata file (see [USAGE.md](https://github.com/czbiohub/cerebra/blob/master/docs/USAGE.md)) that indicates which tumor samples correspond to which normal samples.
-The output of `germline-filter` is a set of trimmed-down VCFs.
+The output of germline-filter is a set of trimmed-down VCF files, which will be used for the next two steps.
+If you do not have access to “normal” samples then proceed directly to `count-variants` or `find-peptide-variants`.

 ### `count-variants`
 This module reports the raw variant counts for every gene across every sample.